hailtonneto/HailtonNeto/README.md

 <p align="justify">🌎 Hello World!
 I'm 20 years old and I'm just starting my journey into the world of technology. </p>

-<p align="justify">I have a degree in Electronics from IFPE, I am currently studying the third period of Analysis and Development of Systems (ADS) at CESAR School and also the second period of Systems of Information (SI) at UFRPE.</p>
+<p align="justify">I have a degree in Electronics from IFPE, I am currently studying the fourth period of Analysis and Development of Systems (ADS) at CESAR School and also the third period of Systems of Information (SI) at UFRPE.</p>

 <p align="justify">I am excited to start my professional career and apply what I have learned in the classroom to a practical environment.
 I am open to internship opportunities, collaborative projects, and challenges that allow me to grow and contribute in a meaningful way.</p>